 Translation expert Val Swisher’s article, The Holy Trifecta: The Secret to Faster, Better, & Cheaper Global Content, explains that structured content is one of the key factors that drives efficiency and keeps translation costs down when globalizing content.

 - Inability to reuse content

 Xyleme doesn’t provide translation services, but the platform has industry-leading translation management tools that helps content development teams save a significant amount of time and money managing content translation.

-With Xyleme, you manage the original content and all of its global variants in one place.
-Structured content produced in Xyleme is naturally separated from the presentation so it can easily be extracted, translated, and re-ingested back into its correct position without a lot of manual effort.
+With the Xyleme’s platform, content creators manage the original content and all its global variants in one place.
+Because Xyleme stores content in XML, it is structured, which means that content can be extracted, translated, and seamlessly re-inserted back into its correct position easily and efficiently.

-When surveying Xyleme customers, they identified three big hitters contributing to the cost savings.
+When surveying Xyleme customers, they identified two main contributors to their cost savings:

 1. Content and Process Management

 Xyleme’s platform helps content teams avoid translating different versions of the same content.
 Since content is in a structured format, pieces of content can be easily reused — reducing the word count to be translated, resulting in lower translation costs.

 Xyleme uses XLIFF, a preferred format for most translation vendors, making the export process easy and efficient.
 When content is returned in XLIFF format, it can be re-imported automatically in the right place.

 2. Media File Captions, Text Overlay, and Transcripts